schneidenbach/RecessOpinionatedApiInAspNetCore/README.md

 * **Job.cs** - the entity that is used by Entity Framework to store and retrieve Job records.
 * **JobModel.cs** - the DTO we use in GET requests.
-* **JobPostModel.cs** - the DTO we use in POST (create) requests.
+* **CreateJobModel.cs** - the DTO we use in POST (create) requests.
 Note that it has an `ProjectManagerId` as a required parameter - this is where you pass in the ID of the Employee.
-* **JobPostValidator.cs** - the class that validates the `JobPostModel`.
+* **CreateJobValidator.cs** - the class that validates the `JobPostModel`.
 Note that it checks to make sure the Employee ID you're passing in via `ProjectManagerId` points to an existing Employee.
 * **EmployeesController.cs** - routes the requests to handlers.

 ## TODOs

-* **Unit Tests** - for selling them so hard in my talk I certainly lack them here don't I?
+* More comprehensive tests
 * Expanded documentation
 * Comments in code so it's explictly clear how/why stuff is done